yedi/mailsforhales/aa/index.md

 ![laughter apology](/assets/img/laughter-apology.jpeg)

-I def agree with that one!
+I def agree with that tip!

 Turns out tiktok is a thing, and there's some very relevant videos...